tianocore-training/Lab_Material_FW/FW/Documentation/Application_examples/AppExamplesMd/EmulatorPkg.dsc.md

 # This flag is to enable a different ver string for building of the ShellPkg
 # These can be changed on the command line.
 ```
-## Define Switches to deterimine some configurations
+## Define Switches to determine some configurations
 ```
   DEFINE  ADD_SHELL_STRING         = FALSE
   #